-Do be careful driving over to Ministers Island.
+Do be careful driving over to Ministers Island New Brunswick.
 I was in a 4 wheel drive and still found it a bit tricky.
-I saw standard 2 wheel drive cars heading over so it is possible – just avoid the sandy areas.
+I saw standard 2 wheel drive cars heading over to Ministers Island so it is possible – just avoid the sandy areas.
 And of course, it is possible to walk over to Ministers Island.

-Upon arrival, it is necessary to pay to get access to the island.
-You will also be advised what time you need to leave the island in order to escape getting stuck once the tide comes up!
+Upon arrival, it is necessary to pay to get access to Ministers island.
+You will also be advised what time you need to leave Ministers island in order to escape getting stuck once the tide comes up!

 Ministers Island was the home of the rather eccentric and quite amusing Sir William Van Horne.
 Van Horne is best known for being the man who built the Canadian Pacific Railway.
 He bought land on Ministers Island in 1891 and then made sure he had an easy commute!

 The Van Horne family home, Covenhoven, is in the south of the island (when I say south it is about a 4-minute drive!).
 The home is beautiful – so many rooms!
 Van Horne only slept 4 hours a night so he had a little bedroom at the front of the house.
-There are regular free tours of the house.
+There are regular free tours of Covenhoven Ministers Island.

 5. Take a day trip to Campobello Island

-An international park which is jointly administered by the United States and Canadian government was established in 1964.
-Part of the island was converted into a National Park where it is possible to cycle and/or hike and the Roosevelt Cottage was restored and turned into a living museum.
+Campobello International park is jointly administered by the United States and Canadian government and was established in 1964.
+Part of Campobello island was converted into a National Park where it is possible to cycle and/or hike and the Roosevelt Cottage was restored and turned into a living museum.

 Campobello Island is beautiful.
-I took a water taxi from St Andrews which took about 35 minutes.
+I took a water taxi from St Andrews to Campobello Island which took about 35 minutes.
 There are many beautiful spots on the island and some lovely beaches.
-There are also great views of the picture-postcard town of Lubeck Maine.
+There are also great views of the picture-postcard town of Lubeck Maine from Campobello Island.